jump-dev/MiniZinc.jl/README.md

 ## Use with JuMP

 You can also call MiniZinc from JuMP, using any solver that `libminizinc` supports.
-By default, MiniZinc.jl is comiled with `"highs"`:
+By default, MiniZinc.jl is compiled with `"highs"`:

 ```julia
 using JuMP